Mirit Cohen: Early life and education

-In 1990, Cohen committed suicide by jumping from a building in New York.
-She was buried in the Jewish cemetery in the borough of Queens.

 Art career

 In 1972 Cohen had her first exhibition at Dugit Gallery in Tel Aviv.
 In 1974 the Israeli curator Yona Fisher bought some of her works for the Israel Museum in Jerusalem.

 In the spring of 1975 Cohen won a scholarship from the America-Israel Cultural Foundation.
-With the help of this scholarship she studied at the School of Visual Arts in New York in 1975–1977, after which she continued to live in the United States.
+With the help of this scholarship she studied at the School of Visual Arts in New York in 1975–1977.
+In 1977, she graduated from School of Visual Arts.
+After this, she continued to live in the United States.